Making Reading and Story Telling to Children Fun

 - Don't tell scary stories at bedtime.
-Small children are easily frightened, and even older children, especially when out camping in the woods or somewhere where it's dark.
+Small children are easily frightened.

 - Read or tell stories that have a positive message and where the characters don't make disparaging or disrespectful remarks or behavior unless the story tells a lesson that those things are bad.

-- Don't force the child to read to tell a part of the story if they don't want to.
+- Don't force children to read or tell a part of the story if they don't want to.

 - Read to the child in quiet settings.
-No TV or other racket close by.
+No TV or other types of background racket.